OneLuaPro/lua4882/README.md

 "SRQI", "END", "TIMO"
 ```

+`ibwait()` accepts wait mask identifiers given as a single string value, as a table of string values, or as an integer value.
+The latter is useful for providing no wait mask at all by specifying `0` as argument.
+In this case `ibwait()` returns immediately with the updated `IBSTA` status info.

 For GPIB devices the only valid wait masks are `TIMO`, `END`, `RQS`, and `CMPL`.
 GPIB controllers accept all wait masks except for `RQS`.
 Detailed wait mask information is available at https://documentation.help/NI-488.2/func3kfo.html.

 ```lua